BettyJean8/Project-JLLMB/README.md

 # Group Project One
 ## Readme to be added to
 Description:
 The Project Scope will include the data visualization and analysis of housing data for select cities in MN from the last 5 years (2018 – 2023).
 The cities in question will be Duluth, Rochester, and Minneapolis.
-These cities will also include the surrounding metropolis area.
 The assessment will consider exclusively Single-Family Homes for rentals and houses.
 Comparisons will also be made to the USA.
 The pricing of these homes to obtain the median range  is from the 35th – 65th Percentile (Middle third), (per the Zillow data extract), to avoid having outliers skew the data.
-The data obtained are ZHVI and ZORI
+The data obtained are ZHVI and ZORI.

 Dependancies to install:
 1. import matplotlib.pyplot as plt